Symplectic cuts and open/closed strings I: Introduction

 \subsubsection{Main results}

 We now sketch the main results and the logical thread of the paper.

-The partition function of an \eGLSM~with a space-filling $B$-brane computes the equivariant volume of $X$ corrected by genus-zero worldsheet instantons, schematically \be \cF^D(\bt,\e) = \cF_{\semicl}^D(\bt,\e) + \cF_\inst^D(\bt,\e) \,. \ee We will refer to $\cF^D$ as the ``quantum volume'' of $X$.\footnote{ It is known that $\cF^D$ encodes genus-zero closed Gromov--Witten invariants, thus providing a direct connection to the closed topological string free energy through the relation $\cF^D\sim t^a \partial_{t^a} \cF_{\GW} - 2 \cF_{\GW}$ upon extracting the regular part in equivariant parameters ~ \cite{Cassia:2022lfj}.} Here the leading behaviour of the semiclassical part $\cF^D_{\semicl}\sim\vol_{\e}(X) + \dots$ in the equivariant parameters defines the regularized classical volume of $(X,\omega)$, and the instanton part collects contributions of order $\eu^{-\beta\cdot\bt}$ that vanish at large $\bt$, for $\beta$ the instanton charge.
-The CY3 quantum volume $\cF^D$ is a solution of the equivariant Picard--Fuchs equations corresponding to a space-filling $B$-brane.
-Other solutions correspond to quantum volumes of $B$-branes supported on toric divisors and their intersections, both compact and non-compact.
+The partition function of an \eGLSM~with a space-filling $B$-brane computes the equivariant volume of $X$ corrected by genus-zero worldsheet instantons, schematically \be \cF^D(\bt,\e) = \cF_{\semicl}^D(\bt,\e) + \cF_\inst^D(\bt,\e) \,. \ee We will refer to $\cF^D$ as the ``quantum volume'' of $X$.
+Here the leading behaviour of the semiclassical part $\cF^D_{\semicl}\sim\vol_{\e}(X) + \dots$ in the equivariant parameters defines the regularized classical volume of $(X,\omega)$, and the instanton part collects contributions of order $\eu^{-\beta\cdot\bt}$ that vanish at large $\bt$, for $\beta$ the instanton charge.
+The CY3 quantum volume $\cF^D$ is a solution of the equivariant Picard--Fuchs equations corresponding to a space-filling $B$-brane.\footnote{ A disclaimer on terminology is in order.
+The quantum equivariant volume $\cF^D$ is defined as a 2d gauge theory partition function with $A$-type supersymmetry, and is known to obey equivariant Picard-Fuchs equations of the mirror \cite{Hori:2013ika}.
+A connection to the genus-zero closed topological string free energy (i.e.\ the GW potential $\Phi^0_{\GW}$) arises through the Matone relation $\cF^D\sim \tilde{t}^a \partial_{\tilde{t}^a} \Phi^0_{\GW} - 2 \Phi^0_{\GW}$, upon extracting the regular part in equivariant parameters~\cite{Cassia:2022lfj}.
+However, here $\Phi^0_{\GW}(\tilde{t})$ can be regarded as the generating series of $A$-model (Gromov--Witten) invariants only when expressed as a function of the flat coordinates $\tilde{t}^a$ which are related to the K\"ahler moduli $t^a$ through the mirror map.
+From a purely combinatorial viewpoint, this is the same relation that connects (stable) absolute quasi-maps invariants to equivariant Gromov--Witten invariants \cite{ciocan2010moduli, ciocan2014stable}, or equivalently Givental's $I$-function to the $J$-function \cite{givental1996equivariant}. } Other solutions correspond to quantum volumes of $B$-branes supported on toric divisors and their intersections, both compact and non-compact.

 The first main result of this paper is the observation that equivariance ties together semiclassical and instanton contributions to quantum volumes in highly nontrivial ways, and that this leads to a unification of solutions of PF equations from different chambers of the K\"ahler moduli space into globally defined expressions.